A detailed poster of the Mandelbrot Set, in a vintage map style

 - Several high quality zoomed-in renderings, with detailed information describing how to find similar locations.

-- Julia Medallions, and where to find them.
-Julia Sets are very closely related fractals that uses the same formula but in a slightly different way.
+- Julia Medallions, the hidden treasures.
+Julia Sets are closely related fractals that use the same exact formula but in a slightly different way.
+Tiny Julia sets are contained within the border of the Mandelbrot set, and this poster shows you how to find them!

 - A clear and practical description for how to use the formula that defines the Mandelbrot set.